postmannen/steward/README.md

 ### Message handling and threads

-- The handling of all messages is done by spawning up a process for the handling the message in it's own thread.
+- The handling of all messages is done by spawning up a process for handling the message in it's own thread.
 This allows us to individually down to the message level keep the state for each message both in regards to ACK's, error handling, send retries, and rerun of a method for a message if the first run was not successful.

 - Processes for handling messages on a host can be restarted upon failure, or asked to just terminate and send a message back to the operator that something have gone seriously wrong.
 This is right now just partially implemented to test that the concept works.

-- Processes on the publishing node for handling incomming messages for new nodes will automatically be spawned when needed if it does not already exist.
+- Publisher Processes on a node for handling new messages for new nodes will automatically be spawned when needed if it does not already exist.

 - Publishing processes will potentially be able to send to all nodes.
 It is the subscribing nodes who will limit from where and what they will receive from.